Events

 CAUTION

-The onMessage event handler is called for every message that your bot receives, which includes mentions and replies.
-If your bot listens to the onMention or onReply event with the onMessage event handler, the onMention or onReply event handler is called first.
+The onMessage event handler is called for every message that your bot receives, which includes mentions, replies, and quotes.
+If your bot listens to the onMention or onReply or onQuote events with the onMessage event handler, the onMention or onReply or onQuote event handlers are called first.
 You should be careful not to perform unexpected actions.

 The below example shows how to avoid the onMessage event handler from being called when a mention message is received: